 The Best Double Chocolate Cookies

 Can you freeze chocolate cookies?

-Yes, you can freeze these chocolate cookies for up to 1 month in the freezer if they are baked.
+Yes, you can freeze these double chocolate chip cookies for up to 1 month in the freezer if they are baked.
 However, I recommend freezing the dough balls, thawing and then baking them fresh for the best results..

 front view of two chocolate cookies, one with a bite taken out

 If you make and love our recipes, it would mean so much to me if you would leave a comment and rating!
-And don’t forget to follow along with us on Instagram, Pinterest, Facebook, and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can your creations!
+And don’t forget to follow along with us on Instagram, Pinterest, Facebook, and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can see your creations!

+The Best Double Chocolate Cookies